openebs/website/docs/main/faqs/faqs.md

 Now, the Driver will use `openebs.io/nodeid` as the key and the corresponding value to set the affinity on the PV and k8s scheduler will consider this affinity label while scheduling the pods.

-Now, when a node is not accesible, we need to do below steps
+When a node is not accesible, follow the steps below:

-1. remove the old node from the cluster or we can just remove the above node label from the node which we want to remove.
+1. Remove the old node from the cluster or we can just remove the above node label from the node which we want to remove.
-2. add a new node in the cluster
+2. Add a new node in the cluster
-3. move the disks to this new node
+3. Move the disks to this new node
-4. import the zfs pools on the new nodes
+4. Import the zfs pools on the new nodes
-5. label the new node with same key and value.
+5. Label the new node with same key and value.
 For example, if we have removed the node-3 from the cluster and added node-4 as new node, we have to label the node `node-4` and set the value to `custom-value-3` as shown below:

 ```
 $ kubectl label node node-4 openebs.io/nodeid=custom-value-3